Douman86/Housing-price-prediction/README.md

 Gradient Boosting Regressor
 Usage

 To run the project, execute the Jupyter Notebook file boston_housing_prices_prediction.ipynb in a Jupyter environment.
-Make sure to install the required libraries mentioned in the requirements.txt file.
+Make sure to install the required libraries.

 License